Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 email@example.com

 Margeaux gets her namesake from where LDWF (Louisiana Department of Wildlife and Fisheries) rescued her.
 LDWF officials were collecting samples from the Mississippi River Gulf Outlet, or MRGO, on December 21, 2009.
 She was discovered with a thick layer of algae growing on her shell and was very weak.

-Both sea turtles were turned over to Michele Kelley of Audubon Aquarium of the Americas and state coordinator of the Louisiana Marine Mammal and Sea Turtle Rescue Program (LMMSTRP).
+Both sea turtles were turned over to Audubon Aquarium of the Americas and state coordinator of the Louisiana Marine Mammal and Sea Turtle Rescue Program (LMMSTRP).
 At the Aquarium, both turtles will be continuously observed by staff members and undergo any medical treatment that may be necessary to become healthy once again.

 Once the turtles receive a clean bill of health from the veterinary staff, they will be placed in exhibits at the Aquarium until the weather and waters warm up and it is deemed safe to return them to their natural habitat.